Iowa Army Ammunition Plant (IAAAP) Remedial Design/Remedial Action

-Under consecutive contracts with the USACE, St. Louis District, FUSRAP Program offices, North Wind is conducting remedial design and remedial action activities to implement a Record of Decision (ROD) remedy that addresses soil and structures that are radiologically contaminated as a result of U.S. Atomic Energy Commission operations previously conducted at the Iowa Army Ammunition Plant (IAAAP).
+Under consecutive contracts with the USACE, St. Louis District, FUSRAP Program offices, North Wind Solutions conducted remedial design and remedial action activities to implement a Record of Decision (ROD) remedy that addresses soil and structures that are radiologically contaminated as a result of U.S. Atomic Energy Commission operations previously conducted at the Iowa Army Ammunition Plant (IAAAP).

-Based upon the results of the pilot test, USACE issued North Wind a $4,000,000 task order contract to conduct the large scale remedial action of the 21,000 cubic yards of contaminated soil using the soil sorting technology.
-Under the new contract North Wind conducted a multi-faceted remedial action during August and September 2013 that includes an integrated and coordinated approach for contaminated soil excavation, hauling and soil treatment; final site surveys (MARSSIM) to clear excavation areas and treated soil; waste management of cleaned and contaminated soil; site engineering and administrative controls installation and management for soils, sediments, storm water, and dust, including routine monitoring and reporting; and routine performance and compliance reporting to USACE, the regulators and other stakeholders.
+Based upon the results of the pilot test, the US Army Corps of Engineers (USACE) issued North Wind a $4,000,000 task order contract to conduct the large-scale remedial action of the 21,000 cubic yards of contaminated soil using the soil sorting technology.
+Under the new contract, North Wind conducted a multi-faceted remedial action during August and September 2013 that includes an integrated and coordinated approach for contaminated soil excavation, hauling, and soil treatment; final site surveys (MARSSIM) to clear excavation areas and treated soil; waste management of cleaned and contaminated soil; site engineering and administrative controls installation and management for soils, sediments, stormwater, and dust, including routine monitoring and reporting; and routine performance and compliance reporting to USACE, the regulators and other stakeholders.